kiranshashiny/Charting-TemperatureUsingNodeMCUConnectedToCloud/README.md

 <h1> Subscribe to the topic and insert it into the database </h1>

+cd to the folder where the web server $HOME is located and run this code which will subscribe to the topic and start getting data.
+The data is then inserted to the database.

 	python mqtt_listen_sensor_data.py

+If everything is set, one would see messages like this in the terminal.

+		MQTT Data Received...
+		MQTT Topic: PublishTopic/Temperature
+		Data: {"Date":  "Sun, 14 Jan 2018 16:59:57 GMT", "Sensor_ID": "Dummy-2", "Temperature":   "26" }
+		About to Insert Temperature Data into Database.
+		Data: [ SensorID: Dummy-2, Temperature:26, Data_and_Time: 1515949198]
+		Inserted Temperature Data into Database.

+		MQTT Data Received...
+		MQTT Topic: PublishTopic/Temperature
+		Data: {"Date":  "Sun, 14 Jan 2018 16:59:59 GMT", "Sensor_ID": "Dummy-2", "Temperature":   "26" }
+		About to Insert Temperature Data into Database.
+		Data: [ SensorID: Dummy-2, Temperature:26, Data_and_Time: 1515949200]
+		Inserted Temperature Data into Database.

 <h1> Web Page set up to read data from JSON file and render. </h1>